 By Lisa Knepper

-Lisa Knepper is the Institute's director of strategic research marketing.
+Lisa Knepper is an IJ director of strategic research.